Non-Bloch band theory for non-Hermitian continuum systems: Periodic continuum systems

 Here are some remarks.
 First, in general systems, we cannot explicitly find $T_a$ due to the noncommutative nature of $A(x)$ at different positions. $T_a$ is determined by $E$ in a complicated way.
 As a result, there are an infinite number of energy bands in periodic continuum systems.

 Second, if all $a_m(x)$ are constants that are independent of $x$, $T_a$ can be evaluated exactly.
-With the map $\beta\to e^{ika}$, we reproduce the GBZ equation Eq.\eqref{eq:homogeneous_GBZ} in homogeneous non-Hermitian continuum systems.
+With the map $\beta\to e^{ika}$, we reproduce the equation Eq. \eqref{eq:homogeneous_GBZ} of generalized momentum space in homogeneous non-Hermitian continuum systems.

 Third, this theory can be easily generalized to periodic continuum systems with local degrees of freedom where all $a_m(x)$ are $q\times q$ matrices.
-We will go back to this generalization in Sec.\ref{sec:matrix_periodic}.
+We will go back to this generalization in Sec. \ref{sec:matrix_periodic}.

-After establishing the non-Bloch band theory in periodic non-Hermitian continuum systems, in the subsequent section, we will apply this theory to a prototype model and discuss the NHSE and spectrum under open boundary conditions.
+After establishing the non-Bloch band theory in periodic non-Hermitian continuum systems, in the subsequent sections, we will apply this theory to two instructive models and discuss the NHSE and spectrum under open boundary conditions.